orjahren/nostalgeez/README.md

 	Friends (feat.
 Bon Iver) -> This Is What You Came For (feat.
 Rihanna) – Calvin Harris (2020-05-11T06:24:47Z) Wojtek 2018 -> rt 2,6M (2018-05-11T19:30:47Z)
 	Jumanji 2019 -> rt 2,6M (2018-05-11T19:27:13Z)

+(1) By date - Provide a date and get what songs you added on that date (2) By ID - Given a track ID, find when you added it to what lists (3) Exit
+> 2
+Will do by id
+What track id? $0FvFAct92X30IlGGlk6Bck
+OK, track id 0FvFAct92X30IlGGlk6Bck
+That is Sædfuck
+Res: 2 playlists
+[1] Sædfuck -> 2023-10-11T11:05:23Z
+[2] My Bad -> 2023-08-04T08:11:44Z

+(1) By date - Provide a date and get what songs you added on that date (2) By ID - Given a track ID, find when you added it to what lists (3) Exit
+>
 ```

 ## Functionality